curvegrid/go-ethereum-wiki/Getting-Online.md

+By default, Geth will connect to public bootstrap nodes.
+This allows new users to hook into the network, find more peers, and download the current blockchain.

 ## Bootstrapping

 By default, Geth will connect to public bootstrap nodes on startup.
 These public nodes give the client an entry point into the rest of the network and a way to discover additional peers.